An Adversarial Approach to Structural Estimation: Adversarial Estimation Framework

-Second, if we use the logistic discriminator, the cross\hyp{}entropy loss can be interpreted as the log likelihood of the logistic regression where the actual observations are labeled $1$ and the simulated observations $0$. \footnote{When $n\neq m$, the two sets of observations are weighted differently.} In \cref{sec:logistic}, we prove that the resulting adversarial estimator is asymptotically equivalent to the optimally\hyp{}weighted SMM with the choice of moments $\mathbb{E}[X_i]$.
+Second, if we use the logistic discriminator, the cross\hyp{}entropy loss can be interpreted as the log likelihood of the logistic regression where the actual observations are labeled $1$ and the simulated $0$. \footnote{When $n\neq m$, the two sets of observations are weighted differently.} The resulting estimator for $\theta$ is then asymptotically equivalent to the optimally\hyp{}weighted SMM with moments $\mathbb{E}[X_i]$ under $m\gtrsim n$ (\cref{sec:logistic}).
+In practice, we may use a sieve of discriminators that can represent oracle $D_\theta$ asymptotically, e.g., the sieve of neural networks or the sieve of logistic discriminators with an increasing number of polynomials of $X$.
+In fact, we can regard $D_\theta$ as the nuisance parameter estimated in the inner maximization. \cref{statistics} presents conditions under which the estimation of $D_\theta$ via nonparametric estimation makes the adversarial estimator efficient.